 Please click here for more information.

 We provide extensive guidance and support to students making higher education choices.
-This includes one to one tutor sessions, one to one appointments with the careers advisor as well as visits to UCAS fair.
-There is also a Post -18 day where students write personal statements, and attend a choice of talks from Apprenticeship companies, Gap year companies and a talk from an international university advisor.
+This includes one to one tutor sessions, one to one appointments with the careers advisor as well as visits to UCAS fairs.
+There is also a Post -18 day where students write personal statements, and attend a choice of talks from apprenticeship companies, gap year companies and a talk from an international university advisor.
 We invite a range of universities to talk on our information evenings for students and parents across the academic year.

 Mock interviews are organised to prepare students for university entrance interviews.

 Specialised Medic and Oxbridge support is embedded into the programme by Mrs Wright.

 Please click here for Blackstone Tutors Medicine MMI Interview Questions and Answers.